-Please note this event has passed.
-It took place on Tuesday, April 9, 2019, at Pax Christi Catholic Community, Eden Prairie.
+Please note that this event has passed.
+It took place on Tuesday, March 29, 2022, at the Church of the Annunciation in Minneapolis.

 Laudato Si’: How are we as Catholics called to care for our common home?